azsk/AzTS-docs/Control coverage/Feature/LoadBalancer.md

 ### Control Spec

 > **Passed:**
-> if Backend pools are attached with the Load balancer.
+> If Backend pools are attached with the Load balancer.
 >
 > **Failed:**
-> if Backend pools are not attached with the Load balancer.
+> If Backend pools are not attached with the Load balancer.
 >

 ### Recommendation